SamuelSBJr97/SSBJr.container.DockSaaS/src/SSBJr.DockSaaS/docs/API_EXAMPLES.md

 # DockSaaS API Examples

-This document provides examples of how to consume the DockSaaS APIs for each service type.
+This document provides comprehensive examples of how to consume the DockSaaS APIs for each service type.

 ## Authentication